GuruCharan6/AI-Product-Photography-using-LoRA/README.md

 ### Why FluxGuidance instead of CFG?

-FLUX.1 Dev uses **FluxGuidance** (set to `3.5`) instead of the traditional Classifier-Free Guidance scale.
+FLUX.1 Dev uses **FluxGuidance** (set to `3.5`) instead of traditional Classifier-Free Guidance.
 This is specific to the FLUX architecture and produces sharper, more prompt-accurate results than standard CFG.

 ---